br3ndonland/dovi_tool/README.md

 Dolby Vision includes "[Content Metadata](https://professionalsupport.dolby.com/s/article/Dolby-Vision-Metadata-Levels?language=en_US)" (CM) specifying the algorithm to use when displaying content.
 CMv4.0 is backwards-compatible with the previous CMv2.9, but in the past, some devices and applications have had limited support for CMv4.0.

 The conversion process performed by the `entrypoint.sh` script will preserve CMv4.0 metadata.

+### HDR10+

+[`hdr10plus_tool`](https://github.com/quietvoid/hdr10plus_tool) is included in this project because it can be useful for converting HDR10+ metadata to Dolby Vision metadata.

+A [`dovi_tool` generator config](https://github.com/quietvoid/dovi_tool/blob/main/docs/generator.md) is required in order to convert HDR10+ metadata.
+The Docker container image includes a default generator config that is suitable for general-purpose HDR10+ conversion.
+The default may not be adequate in all circumstances and further customization may be needed for best results.

 ## Development